Understanding SQL Injection

 Alternately, whitelisting examines each piece of user input against a list of permitted characters.
 This approach is more effective in mitigating the risk of SQL injection, as it is more restrictive concerning which types of input are allowed.
 Well-implemented whitelisting should examine each piece of user-supplied data against the expected data format.

 Regardless of the approach, it will most likely be necessary to tailor the allowed characters by the input field type or by the input field class (for example, text or numeric data).
 The input validation and sanitization functions that are used to filter SQL injection enabling characters can potentially be generalized and used to filter characters that are indicative of cross-site scripting attacks.
-More information about cross-site scripting is available in the Applied Intelligence whitepaper Understanding Cross-Site Scripting (XSS) Threat Vectors.
+More information about cross-site scripting is available in the Applied Intelligence white paper Understanding Cross-Site Scripting (XSS) Threat Vectors.

 The application must act deterministically when it receives invalid characters from a user.
 Different levels of response may be appropriate based on the circumstances in which the unexpected data is being processed and the effect it could have.
-For example, applications should patently reject users that submit two dash characters (--) or a semi-colon character (;) as part of their login name or password, and a high severity alert should be sent to application administrators.
+For example, applications should patently reject users that submit two dash characters (--) or a semi-colon character (;) as part of the login name or password, and a high-severity alert should be sent to application administrators.
 However, this somewhat harsh response may not be appropriate when an application receives a single apostrophe character as part of a street address that is submitted by an authenticated user who is entering package shipping information.
 Nonetheless, the application should behave as intended, and a notification should be sent to application administrators if the submitted apostrophe was not handled properly by the application.

 The implementation of input validation and sanitization should contain alerting functionality.
 This functionality should alert an application administration or development team when unexpected input has been received because it could indicate that the filters may be incorrectly blocking valid, but unexpected data or the application may be under attack.
 In either case, changes may be required to the filtering functionality of the application.